About Superintendent Rivera

 Dr. Grant Rivera is a career educator committed to serving every child and supporting every family.
 He believes great schools and communities are built on the combined talents of talented educators and an engaged community.
-He serves as the Superintendent of Marietta City Schools, becoming the 13th superintendent since 1892, leading the district's 11 schools, approximately 8,900 students and 1,200 employees.
+He serves as the Superintendent of Marietta City Schools, becoming the 13th superintendent since 1892, leading the district's 12 schools and approximately 8,900 students and 1,300 employees.
 Prior to this position, he served as the Chief of Staff for the Cobb County School District, which has 112 schools and over 111,000 students.
 He was a principal for nine years at three high schools: South Cobb High School in Austell (2005-2009), Campbell High School in Smyrna (2009-2011), and Westlake High School in South Fulton County (2011-2014).
 Prior to being appointed principal, Grant held positions as a high school assistant principal, special education teacher, and coach in the Cobb County School District.

 Grant received his bachelor’s degree in education and social policy from Northwestern University and a master’s degree in special education from the University of Alabama.
 He holds a Doctorate of Education from the University of Alabama, with an emphasis in school law.
 Grant has been associated with numerous professional development activities in the area of school law, school law enforcement officer research, and special education law.

 He serves as an adjunct faculty member teaching research and assessment at Kennesaw State University, and has previously taught educational law at the University of West Georgia.
 Grant has worked with school districts around the country as a consultant and practitioner for school improvement and family engagement.
 Grant and his wife, Jenn, have two daughters, Lauren and Reese.